A Concise, Pithy, Condensed, Crisp, To-The-Point & Succinct Summary of the 6 Steps to Surviving Earth:

-Our home.
-We live on the bottom of an ocean floor.
-That ocean is made of oxygen.
-And our ocean is shallow.
+Always remember the big picture.
+We live on the bottom of an ocean floor - an ocean is made of oxygen.
+Our ocean is shallow.
 It’s a short 60-mile trip from here to outer space.
-Our home is a thin little onion skin wrapped around a tiny orb floating in an infinite mystery.
-And our delicate little habitat is getting rather warm.
-There are some good ideas how to reverse that.
-And they involve economics.
+Our delicate little habitat is getting warm and overrun by madmen who want to put an end to democracy ("people rule").
+There are some good ideas how to reverse this emergency.
+They involve economics.

-The purpose of our mass media is to report and share important information back and forth, connecting people and their representatives at the local, regional, national and global levels.
-Scientifically sound, factual information is required for rational, informed decision-making and accountability.
+The purpose of our mass communications networks is to share important information between our local, regional, national and global representatives.
+Factual information is required for rational, informed decision-making and accountability.
 For the mass media to be useful, humanity must be its highest value.
 And our humanity is best understood through our culture.

-The arts are our earthly pathway to the fundamental essence of what it means to be a human being.
-The arts are a magic portal allowing us to step into each other’s shoes and laugh, sing, dance, hurt, learn and feel our oneness.
-And our collective myths are our metaphors for life.
-But culture is not only the arts.
-It’s science, cooking, gardening, mathematics, medicine, architecture, city planning, and any inspiration that ennobles or benefits life on earth and enables us to be more conscious and connected through our talents and abilities.
+The arts get to the fundamental essence of what it means to be a human being - a magic portal allowing us to step into each other’s shoes and laugh, sing, dance, hurt, learn and feel our oneness.
+Our collective myths are our metaphors for understanding life.
+Culture is not only the arts.
+It’s science, cooking, gardening, mathematics, medicine, architecture, city planning -- any inspiration that ennobles life on earth through our talents.
 We all share the same needs.
 Food, shelter, security, health, belonging, love and a life of purpose.
 That’s why the foundation of our culture should never bow to an idol of money.
 Money is here to serve our humanity.
 Not the reverse.
-Which brings me to the last item of interest.
+Which brings us to the last item of interest.

-Due to problems misunderstanding the first 5 items we’ve just discussed, the word “God” reeks of snake oil for about 1/3 of Americans.
-And “spirituality” can smack of self-help programs, which is not helpful.
-So, let’s use the word “goodness.”
-Goodness is using our passions in balance for fuel but not letting our desires be our masters.
+Due to misunderstandings about the 5 items just discussed, the word “God” may reek of snake oil for about 25% of Americans.
+The word “spirituality” may smack of self-help programs that put selling above giving so to eliminate any confusion, let’s use the word “goodness.”
+Goodness is using our egoic desires as fuel but not letting them determine our destination.
+It’s letting higher purpose set our course.
 Goodness reminds us the highest good is not our selves.
-If we take too much credit, we’re led to hubris — legendary for ruining all good endeavors.
-Goodness means we focus on our own faults more than others’.
-And take the highest road we can.
-Goodness means we have a lot to learn.
-Let us remain in a state of wonder, humility and reverence.
+If we take credit, we’re led to hubris — legendary for ruining all good endeavors.
+Goodness means we focus on our own faults.
+As long as there is war in our selves there will be war in the world.
+So we are well advised to do our best to learn, grow, and take the highest road we can, for all our sakes.
+Goodness means we are aware of our mortality and that by the grace of an unfathomable origin we are chosen in each moment to continuously spark into existence by a fire we cannot see.
+May we remain in a state of wonder, humility and reverence.
 Anything else is quite unreasonable.
 We are here for a short time.
 We are guests.
 It’s pretty clear what the point is: to take care of each other and our home.
 Which brings us back to 1.
+Home.